How Long Does Moving Take?

 How long will my move take?

 The moving process takes on average about six to seven weeks, from the day you reserve a moving company to the day you finish unpacking.
-This can extend for interstate moves, but you can expect most moves to fall in that time.
+This can extend to interstate moves, but you can expect most moves to fall in that time.
 Alternatively, you can expect a shorter moving window if you’re moving locally from one small apartment to another.

 Moving companies create estimates based on factors like where you’re going and how much you’re bringing.
 The most influential of these factors is how far you’re moving.
 A lot of boxes can definitely add time to your move, but professional movers can significantly reduce that impact on moving time.

 For this reason, we recommend hiring a full-service moving company to assist you on moving day.
 It does cost more to hire a full-service moving company, but the investment is worthwhile, especially for homes with a few bedrooms.
-Not only will you have several movers to get your furniture to and from the truck, but you’ll have the vast majority of your logistics handled by an efficient and experienced team.
+Not only will you have several movers to help you get your furniture to and from the truck, but you’ll also have the vast majority of your logistics handled by an efficient and experienced team.

 Be sure to book your company about six weeks before moving day.
 If you’re moving from a smaller space, you might be able to book closer to moving day, but sooner is better.